2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

     curl -L https://ndownloader.figshare.com/files/9416614 -o PROCHLOROCOCCUS-FASTA-FILES.tar.gz
     tar -xzvf PROCHLOROCOCCUS-FASTA-FILES.tar.gz

+We used the TARA metagenomes available on Poseidon (provided by Maria) to conserve space in our directory.
+TARA metagenomes were available at : /vortexfs1/omics/data/tara/PRJEB1787

 The file PROCHLOROCOCCUS-FASTA-FILES contains: *CONTIGS-FOR-ISOLATES.fa* and *CONTIGS-FOR-SAGs.fa* To combine these into a single fasta file, run the following command: